 Social impact analysis

-Satisfiers refer to things that satisfy participants such as the ambience, excitement, social involvement, relaxation etc. On the contrary, unsatisfied refer to things that make participants become dissatisfied such as the parking, toilets, queues etc. Therefore, one should fully pay attention to both judgments by doing some research.
+Satisfiers refer to things that satisfy participants such as the ambience, excitement, social involvement, relaxation, etc. On the contrary, unsatisfied refers to things that make participants become dissatisfied such as the parking, toilets, queues, etc. Therefore, one should fully pay attention to both judgments by doing some research.
 In the research, participants' perception is uttermost and should be fully paid attention to.
-Those factors that cause satisfaction should be well-identified and advocated, and conversely those that cause dissatisfaction are supposed to be reduced and improved.
+Those factors that cause satisfaction should be well-identified and advocated, and conversely, those that cause dissatisfaction are supposed to be reduced and improved.

 Feedback has played a vital role in event organization and management.
-As a matter of fact, feedback is collected and assists the company or organization to accumulate experience for the prospective events.
+As a matter of fact, feedback is collected and assists the company or organization to accumulate experience for prospective events.
 Feedback should be thoroughly handled.
-There are several options to collect feedback from visitors, guests, participants at the events such as the completion of forms, personal interviews, small focus group etc.
+There are several options to collect feedback from visitors, guests, and participants at the events such as the completion of forms, personal interviews, small focus groups, etc.